 “Island Histories: Stories of the San Juans” is the latest digital storytelling platform from EWU’s public history program.
 The beautiful San Juans island is located off the coast of Washington.
 This project involved working closely with the National Park Service.

 - Cook House, like so much of my writing, isn’t about the physical structure it’s about the people who occupied the space.
 Click here to read more about a family who moved into an abandoned British camp.

 “Wikipedia Editing” is an annual event co-sponsored by the EWU Library, Archives, and Omega Psi chapter of Phi Alpha Theta (PAT).
-We choose a topic from EWU’s past to create a new Wikipedia page that expands EWU’s digital footprint, sharing the universities history with the world.
-As a member of PAT, and in 2018 as President, I witnessed first-hand people drawn to this “drop-in” style event because of the interesting topics we’ve chosen.
-In 2016, our first event, we chose a locally famous and slightly controversial couch, William Bryn “Red” Reese.
-The following year we made one page for each of the three fires that have burned parts of the EWU Cheney campus.
-The first in 1891, the second in 1912, and the third in 1977.
-In 2018 we celebrate Women’s History Month by writing about women making history at EWU.
-We made two pages, one about Mary Monroe, and one about the Women’s and Gendered Education center.
+We choose a topic from EWU’s past to create a new Wikipedia page that expands EWU’s digital footprint, sharing the university’s history with the world.
+As a member of PAT, and in 2018 as President, I witnessed first-hand people drawn to this event because of the interesting topics we’ve chosen.
+This program received the Student Activities, Involvement & Leadership Best Student Program Award in June 2018.
+The award is for the program that encourages learning in an engaging way.